ResearchComputing/Documentation/docs/software/gaussian.md

 ## Gaussian

-__Important:__ Gaussian is available on Summit only to members of universities that have purchased Gaussian licenses.
-It cannot be run by other Summit users.
+__Important:__ Gaussian is available on Alpine only to members of universities that have purchased Gaussian licenses.
+It cannot be run by other Alpine users.
 Please note and abide by the licensing, rights, and citation information shown at the top of your Gaussian output files.

-This document describes how to run G16 jobs efficiently on Summit.
+This document describes how to run G16 jobs efficiently on Alpine.
 It does not attempt to teach how to use Gaussian for solving science/engineering questions.

-Good general instructions can be found at [here](http://gaussian.com/running/); however some minor modifications are needed when running on Summit.
+Good general instructions can be found [here](http://gaussian.com/running/); however some minor modifications are needed when running on Alpine.

 ### Environment